redexp/backbone-dom-view/README.md

 Used to change attributes values.

-It is a hash where keys are attributes names and values same as in [class](#class) helper only values from callbacks will be used as values for attributes.
+It is a hash where the keys are attributes names and values same as in [class](#class) helper only values from callbacks will be used as values for attributes.
 ```javascript
 Backbone.DOMView.extend({
     template: {